SpaghettDev/SongPreview/ABOUT.md

 # SongPreview

-This mod allows you to play a snippet ranging from 5 to 20 seconds (changed in the mod's settings) when licking the preview button on a song widget.
+This mod allows you to play a snippet ranging from 5 to 20 seconds (changed in the mod's settings) when clicking the preview button on a song widget.

 Features:
     - Show preview button on all song widgets (even the ones in the level selection screen)